 Post Study Work Visa Options

-If you want to work in the UK after you graduate, you will need to research your options well in advance.
+If you would like to work in the UK after you graduate, you will need to research your options well in advance.

 There are various visa routes available to stay in the UK after you finish your studies.
 What your options are depend on your circumstances.